📈

 2. Create new screen by clicking Add New Screen at the bottom of the platform

-3. Drag and Drop Text Input element
+3. Drag and Drop element

 4. Set its' properties: